 The purpose of this course is to promote an evidence-based approach for safe and effective nursing practice.
 Students will use information literacy skills to access and evaluate the best available evidence in the areas of research methods, critical appraisal, and the utilization of research to guide nursing practice and synthesize research findings for the development of evidence-based implications of care.
 Analysis and critique of qualitative and quantitative research, including ethical implications, will be emphasized.
 This course prepares the student to understand how evidence based practice improves patient outcomes, promotes patient safety, and demonstrates cost-effectiveness.
 Utilization of research databases and clinical technology will be integrated throughout the course.
 Theoretical and conceptual frameworks will be appraised and research ethics will be explored.
-Prerequisite: NU 305, NU 310, NU 335, NU 345, NU 350, NU 360, NU 370, NU 375 Corequisite: NU 452, NU 470, Elective/NU 460
+Prerequisite NU 250, NU 305, NU 310, NU 335, NU 345, NU 350, NU 360, NU 370, NU 375 Corequisite: NU 452, NU 470, (3 credits = 3 hours didactic)